nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 00 - Transcription.md

 But, the flavor is more is more monk ish, which is probably why you're picking up that thief vibe because monks and thieves kind of have similar abilities.
 Okay.
 But it's not necessary that you be, you know, I I'm not trying to pigeonhole you into a monk, which is why I really haven't talked about it because it's, you know, you can be a you can play Knessis any kind of which way you want to.
 But like basically kind of the way that a lot of people think about like when Knessis are doing their thing and basically doing these elemental blasts and stuff.
 It's like they make they they perform certain hand gestures and kind of, like, do things that kind of create, create the the the the the the bending or the elemental mastery, if you will.

 Although that's just flavor.
 Right?
-So if you wanna if you wanna do that if you wanna do the character like, like Magneto, where he just kinda thinks and things happen, that's perfectly that's perfectly allowed in the in the general flavor of of the kinetisist.
+So if you wanna if you wanna do that if you wanna do the character like, like Magneto, where he just kinda thinks and things happen, that's perfectly that's perfectly allowed in the in the general flavor of of the Kineticist.
 Okay.
 And if you wanna know kind of what your what your attacks and things will look like, I did go ahead and use your channel elements and put it on your character.

 So if you go over to your actions section there, you'll see an entry called Elemental Blast Metal.
 That's your that's your main attack.
 Chris, can I ask one quick question?
 Absolutely.
 What's that?